Rimab55/Forecasting_Bixi_Bikeshare_rentals/README.md

 - day_ind: 1 if there is daylight or 0 otherwise;
 - month: month of the year, to avoid sense of magnitude, even if month has a logical order;
 - hour: hour of the day, to avoid sense of magnitude, even if hour has a logical order;
-- is_weekend: 1 is it is the weekend or 0 otherwise;
+- is_weekend: 1 if it is the weekend or 0 otherwise;
-- is_holiday: 1 is it is the weekend or 0 otherwise;
+- is_holiday: 1 if it is a holiday or 0 otherwise;
-- season: indicated whether the month is considered to be in the cold season or warmer season
+- season: added feature to indicate whether the month is considered to be in a cold season or in a warm season
-- rush_hour: indicated whether the specified hour is considered rush hour
+- rush_hour: added feature to indicate whether the specified hour is considered rush hour or not

 ### Defining regressors and target variable